 Complete the application form for Italy student visa.
 You could get it from the Italian embassy’s website.
 Remember that there are two types of forms:

-There are a few supporting documents parts from the application form.
+There are a few supporting documents apart from the application form.
 Provide them to prove you are honest with the provided information in the application form.
 They will also prove you are eligible for a student visa.
 Remember that preparing the requirements might take some time.
 So start it a bit sooner; Just to be on the safe side.
 You might face a hectic schedule days before the visa appointment.

 You should find out where to apply for an Italy student visa.
 The place depends on the country you live in: